howl-editor/howl/site/source/doc/manual/completions.md

 For the in-buffer completer, this controls whether only open buffers with the same mode as the current one is consulted or not.

+- **popup_menu_accept_key**:

+Controls what key accepts the current option for popup menus, such as the completion list.
+Valid values are 'enter' (the default) and 'tab'.

 *Next*: [Working with files](files.html)